-Hoffman et al. (2010) compared individuals who exercised in a community-based program to individuals who did not participate in this program; however, the controls were able to exercise on their own.
+Hoffman et al. (2010) compared individuals who exercised in a community-based program to individuals who did not participate in this program, however, the controls were able to exercise on their own.
 Although the intervention group was working out more days per week than controls, the total amount of time spent exercising per week was similar between groups, making comparisons challenging.
 When those who were active (more than 90 minutes of activity per week) were compared to those who were not as active, the authors found that mood was significantly higher in the participants who were exercising for more than 90 minutes each week, regardless of what treatment group they were originally placed in.
-Thus, any physical exercise is beneficial to patients post ABI.
-Furthermore, home-based exercise programs have shown to improve depressive symptoms, stability, and gait following intervention (Bellon et al., 2015).
-It is important to note that lower stability and dual-tasking scores were associated with poorer mental health outcomes (Damiano et al. 2016).
+These individuals also reported a significantly higher quality of life.
+Furthermore, home-based exercise programs have shown to improve depressive symptoms, stability, motor control test scores, and gait following intervention as well (Bellon et al., 2015; Damiano et al., 2016).
+It is important to note that one study found that lower stability and dual-tasking scores were associated with poorer mental health outcomes (Damiano et al. 2016).